epicsf/epic-video-archive/README.md

+## Epic Production Drive Backup Script

 Developer: Thomas Knickman

 Email: tknickman@gmail.com

-TO INSTALL:
+##### TO INSTALL:
-1. open terminal
+* open terminal
-2. if the system doesn’t have PIP installed, run: “sudo easy_install pip”
+* if the system doesn’t have PIP installed, run: “sudo easy_install pip”
-3. cd to the directory
+* cd to the directory
-4. install requirements for the program to run: “sudo pip install -r requirements.txt”
+* install requirements for the program to run: “sudo pip install -r requirements.txt”
-5. set config options in config.ini file =
+* set config options in config.ini file =
-6. run with “python app.py”
+* run with “python app.py”

-How it works:
+##### How it works:

-1. Searches for all external drives (reports error if none are found)
+* Searches for all external drives (reports error if none are found)
-2. Walks the drive, and uploads all files to a new folder with the same directory structure as the local
+* Walks the drive, and uploads all files to a new folder with the same directory structure as the local
-3. New directory named with the following naming scheme by default: “/epic_prod_drives-year-month-day-hour:minute:second
+* New directory named with the following naming scheme by default: “/epic_prod_drives-year-month-day-hour:minute:second